Living Neural Network Dynamics

 • Nanotopography modulates intracellular excitable systems through cytoskeleton actuation

-Qixin Yang, PhD Student, Physics
+Dr. Qixin Yang, Physics

-with Prof. John Fourkas (University of Maryland)
+with Prof. Peter Devreotes (Johns Hopkins University), and Prof. John Fourkas (University of Maryland)

 Cellular sensing of most environmental cues involves receptors that affect a signal-transduction excitable network (STEN), which is coupled to a cytoskeletal excitable network (CEN).